 |This tutorial will teach you how to turn off gridlines in Excel and also teach you something about learning.
 If you want to know without a lesson then the shortcut keys are:|

-I want you to open Microsoft Excel and turn off the gridlines.?Gridlines are the light-blue lines that makes a spreadsheet look a little like a graph paper.
+I want you to open Microsoft Excel and turn off the gridlines.
+Gridlines are the light-blue lines that makes a spreadsheet look a little like a graph paper.
 Below and to the left is an example.
 The gridline setting is associated with a sheet so you have to set it for each sheet in your workbook.

 The purpose of this lesson is to teach you one of the most important lessons when learning something is to figure out things you don't know.
-This comes from experience in problem solving.
+This comes from experience in problem-solving.

 There are only 4 ways to learn things:

 When you were little, you didn't know how to walk.
 But somehow you know now.
-It's because you saw other people doing it and decided that you wanted to do it to.
+It's because you saw other people doing it and decided that you wanted to do it too.
 You then got up and fell down.
-But after you fell you didn't say "This is too hard" or "I can't do this."??You tried again and again and again.
+But after you fell, you didn't say "This is too hard" or "I can't do this."
+You tried again and again and again.
 You didn't stop until you were walking.

 Some things can't be taught, you must figure them out.
 Riding a bike, learning to swim, hitting a baseball, skating.
 You have to try and fail.
-Then you have try again and again until you succeed.
+Then you have to try again and again until you succeed.
 Any great athlete or talented person at one time couldn't perform.
 I once didn't know Excel and was confused by it.
 Had I given up, you wouldn't be reading this now.